Rosidvas/Discord-Loadout-Randomizer/README.md

 # Discord-Loadout-Randomizer
-Discord Bot powered with MongoDB
+Discord Bot powered by MongoDB

 This is a C# Project with the goal of using MongoDB